zx0223winner/HSDSnake/docs/Usage.md

 ```
 > [!NOTE]
->  Due to the perl script: add_ka_and_ks_to_collinearity_Yn00.pl, which may has some temp files left in main dir, which can be safefly removed
+>  Due to the perl script: add_ka_and_ks_to_collinearity_Yn00.pl, which may have some temporary files left in main dir, which can be safefly removed.
 ```
 #	rm -p *.aln; \
 #	rm -p *.cds; \